Zenoleader/MGS-Bot/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **UPDATES**

 We have added a new report command (;report text) & an new 8ball command (;8ball text).
 These are global commands, and if you have a problem just use the report command and we may be able to help!
 If you have a question that needs a wise answer, use the 8ball command!

+**⚠️CUSTOM COMMANDS ARE NOT FOR THE BOT.
+THEY ARE FOR YOUR PERSONAL USE.
+ALSO YOU JUST MAKE A NEW BOOKMARK, NAME IT SOMETHING, SAVE IT WITHOUT PASTING THE CODE, THEN EDIT THE BOOKMARK AND PASTE THE CODE⚠️**

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **LINKS:**